OblivionLimbo/IIKG3005/Exam Document.md

 Defining all your stuff as code is a core practice for making changes rapidly and reliably.
 Some concepts that support this is:

 - *Reusability*: If you define a thing as code, you can create many instances of it.
 You can repair and rebuild things quickly, and other people can build identical instances of the thing.
 - *Consistency*: Things built from code are built the same way every time.
-Thismakes system behaviour predictable, makes testing more reliable, and enables continouous testing and delivery.
+This makes system behaviour predictable, makes testing more reliable, and enables continuous testing and delivery.
 - *Transparency*: Everyone can see how the thing is built by looking at the code.
 People can review the code and suggest improvements.
 They can learn things to use in other code, gain insight to use when troubleshooting, and review and audit for compliance.

 **Why Define Everything as Code?**